-Inspired by a couple of blogging friends, Nancy at Artsy Chicks Rule and Kris at Junk Chic Cottage, who added board and batten in their homes, I knew it was exactly what this wall needed.
+Inspired by two blogging friends, Nancy at Artsy Chicks Rule and Kris at Junk Chic Cottage, who both added board and batten walls in their homes, I knew it was exactly what our dining room wall needed.
+So today I'm sharing How We Installed Board and Batten Trim In Our Dining Room.

 - Upright Battens: 2 1/2" x 1/2"